Including what to clean up.

 In earlier version of Windows, you’ll find Disk Cleanup on the Start menu, in All Programs, Accessories, System Tools.

-Disk Cleanup begins by calculating what could be removed to save space on the disk.
+Disk Cleanup begins by calculating what can be removed to save space on the disk.

 Cleaning up user files